screetsec/Brutal/README.md

 ## The Goal

-generate  various payload and powershell attack without coding
+- Generate  various payload and powershell attack without coding

-To help breaking computer very fast and agile :p
+- To help breaking computer very fast and agile :p

-The Payloads Compatibility > target Windows machines only
+- The Payloads Compatibility > target Windows machines only

 ## Requirements